 Maintain procedures to provide for the broad dissemination of proposals and alternatives for public inspection; opportunities for written comments; public hearings after effective notice; open discussions; communication programs and information services; consideration of and response to public comments; and the notification of the public for the adoption, implementation and evaluation of locally adopted comprehensive plans.

-Continue to encourage public awareness of Comprehensive Plans by providing for public participation opportunities and public education programs designed to promote a widespread understanding of the Plans’ purpose and intent.
+Continue to encourage public awareness of Comprehensive Plans by providing for public participation opportunities and public education programs that include ways to solicit participation from vulnerable populations and overburdened communities designed to promote a widespread understanding of the Plans’ purpose and intent.

 For land use proposals, including those within the marine environment, all applicants shall bear the costs for public notification, by mail, and by posting of signs.
 Affected neighbors and surrounding shoreline owners shall be notified as prescribed by ordinance.